 - To find the cheapest fare with a charter flight, think strategically.
 Delay buying a ticket until just before you want to travel.
 The price generally drops a day or two before the flight because charter airlines must sell seats or lose money on the flight.

 - Do lots of research by telephone or online before you commit your cash.

 - Know your airports.
 Manchester and London Gatwick and Luton airports are just three of the main bases.
-Thomson Airways, for example, flies charter from 18 UK airports including Manchester, London Luton and London Stansted.
+Thomson Airways, for example, flies charter from 18 UK airports including London Luton and London Stansted.
 Don’t expect to find many charter flights departing from London Heathrow.
 The airport is far too busy with scheduled flights.

 - Know where you are flying into.
 Charter flights often land at small or out-of-the-way airports.
 Travellers on an all-inclusive holiday will usually have transport arranged as part of the package, but flight-only travellers may not.
 Check out local transport links or taxi companies to avoid being stranded.

 - Make sure you know exactly what is included in your ticket.
 Will you get a complimentary meal?
 What is your baggage allowance?
 Can you pay extra for a seat with more legroom?
 Is there a fuel surcharge / credit or debit card charge / ticket on departure charge?

 Scheduled airlines include the big names such as British Airways, Lufthansa, Virgin Atlantic and KLM and the low-costs such as easyJet and Ryanair.
 These airlines operate according to a strict schedule.
 To find a cheap flight with a scheduled airline keep an eye on the following:

 - Shop around for the best deal.
 No company will always have the cheapest price.
 Be patient while you are searching.
 It will be worth it.